wyhallenwu/thesis/README.md

 ## schedule

-- [ ] server side
-- [ ] reading and detecting from rtmp stream
-- [ ] iot side, stream configuration(frame rate, resotion, server selection)
+- [ ] detect all preprocessed video clips with pytorch yolov5 and split them into seperate jpg files and recored related result